teivah/100-go-mistakes/README.md

 # 100 Go Mistakes and How to Avoid Them

-Source code of 📖 [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them), edited by Manning.
+Source code of 📖 [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them), edited by Manning (Sept.
+2022).

 ![](cover.png)